-The Headteacher informs the LA and the governing body about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.
+The Headteacher informs the LA and the governing body about any fixed-term exclusion and about any permanent exclusion.

 The governing body itself cannot either exclude a child or extend the exclusion period made by the Headteacher.

 The governing body has a discipline committee which is made up of between three and five members.
 This committee considers any exclusion appeals on behalf of the governors.